-From small beginnings the Arrowtown Golf Club has built a first class course, regarded by many as one of the finest country courses in New Zealand.
+Despite humble beginnings, the Arrowtown Golf Club has established a first-class course that is widely regarded as one of the finest country courses in New Zealand.

-Affiliation with the New Zealand Golf Association was sought in 1946 and granted in 1947.
+In 1946, the club sought affiliation with the New Zealand Golf Association, and this was granted the following year in 1947.

-In 1971 the club acquired and developed 53 acres of leasehold land on the opposite side of the road from the nine hole course.
-This has been incorporated in the existing course to provide an 18 hole course of an exceptional standard.
-Advice on the layout was given by Mr B.V.
-Wright, who with Mr. Reg Romans was responsible for the original nine.
-Mr Romans, who was then Secretary of the club went overseas with the 23rd Battalion of the 2nd NZEF and became a Lieutenant Colonel with a DSO.
-Mr Romans died from wounds during the campaign in Italy in 1948.
+In 1971, the club acquired and developed 53 acres of leasehold land located across the road from the nine-hole course.
+This was integrated into the existing course, creating a remarkable 18-hole course that stands out in terms of quality.
+The course's design was guided by Mr. B.V.
+Wright, who, alongside Mr. Reg Romans, was responsible for creating the original nine holes.
+Mr. Romans, the club's secretary at the time, went overseas with the 23rd Battalion of the 2nd NZEF and was subsequently promoted to the rank of Lieutenant Colonel and awarded the Distinguished Service Order (DSO).
+Sadly, Mr. Romans passed away from wounds sustained during the campaign in Italy in 1948.

-At present a number of new tees are being constructed, while existing tees are being renovated to further enhance and strengthen the course.
-Look out for some new green developments in the near future as well.
-We are in the process of developing an overall course plan to complement future course developments.
-New machinery purchased in recent years has also been instrumental in further establishing the course as a spectacular golfing experience.
+Currently, the club is constructing new tees and renovating existing ones to enhance and strengthen the course even further.
+They are also planning to develop new greens in the near future and are working on an overall course plan to support future course developments.
+The acquisition of new machinery in recent years has been crucial in establishing the course as a top-notch golfing experience.